tc39/proposal-improve-template-literals/README.md

 ## Extra Goals (if possible)
 4. Multiline string literals should look pleasant in code and should not make indentation within the compilation unit look strange.
 Importantly, literal values that themselves have no indentation should not be forced to occupy the first column of the file as that can break up the flow of code and will look unaligned with the rest of the code that surrounds it.
 This behavior should be easy to override while keeping literals clear and easy to read.
     - Note, this goal might also be meet with `String.dedent` proposal, but syntax solution likely has better ergonomics and other benefits.
+5. Current usages of template literals should be easily migrate to the new syntax.
+Importantly, if a template literal does not need to present `${` characters, it should not be forced to change interpolation syntax.
-5. Nice to have mechnism like [Markdown info string](https://spec.commonmark.org/0.30/#info-string), which can be leavaged by tools (for example, use for syntax highlighting).
+6. Nice to have mechnism like [Markdown info string](https://spec.commonmark.org/0.30/#info-string), which can be leavaged by tools (for example, use for syntax highlighting).
-6. Nice to have mechnism to do comments (though people could abuse interpolations for that purpose)
+7. Nice to have mechnism to do comments. (though people could abuse interpolations for that purpose)
-7. Nice to have mechnism to enable escaping in specified place (Swift support that)
+8. Nice to have mechnism to enable escaping in specified place.
+(Swift support that.)

 ## Possible Solution